RohanAlexander/doss_toolkit_website/content/modules.md

   - When your code doesn’t work, by Michael Chong.
   - Making reproducible examples, by Marija Pejcinovska.
 - [Holding the chaos at bay](https://rohanalexander.shinyapps.io/holding_the_chaos_at_bay/):
-  - Why I love R, by Samantha-Jo Caetano
+  - Why I love R, by Samantha-Jo Caetano.
   - R Projects and setwd(), by Isaac Ehrlich.
   - Folder set-up, by Isaac Ehrlich.
   - Writing comments, by Isaac Ehrlich.